Designer Spotlight: Kitchen Layout Gets A Major Red Update

 Heather described her disappointment while shopping around for cabinetry from big box stores and custom shops.
 She told me she received a custom quote for more than $100,000.
 For such a high price, she still found herself disappointed with the glaze on their samples.
 As she told me, “they look like someone took a Sharpie to them!”

-By hearing her struggles, I knew sending her free samples of our Fairmont inset door style in a Cherry Russet finish and Carlton door style in the bold red Painted Garnet finish would show her exactly what she was going to get by ordering her cabinetry from CliqStudios.
+By hearing her struggles, I knew sending her free samples of our Fairmont inset door style (now discontinued) in a Cherry Russet finish and Carlton door style in the bold red Painted Garnet finish would show her exactly what she was going to get by ordering her cabinetry from CliqStudios.
 The samples thrilled her and she immediately began shopping for a matching countertop and window coverings!

 I have a hard time knowing where to begin when I describe the design of this kitchen.
 There are so many elements to this space that was very exciting to incorporate into my design.
 Heather chose to use the Fairmont inset cabinets with the Cherry Russet finish to surround her kitchen.
 To design the island, wine bar, dining room hutch, and bathroom/mudroom, she chose the Carlton Painted Garnet.
 I had to make sure to accommodate her large 60” 8-burner range and 72” French door refrigerator, create two beverages areas, and add plenty of storage solutions to keep her counters clutter-free.